Classic League Overview / FAQ

 What is Classic League?

-Classic is a secondary league run by Four Corners Youth Soccer League.
-It provides a higher level of play than our recreational division.
+Classic is a secondary division run by Four Corners Youth Soccer League.
+It exist to provide a higher level of play than our recreational division.

 What is the purpose of Classic League?